 Comprehensive knowledge of the physical and biological properties of the materials used in treating dental patients is pertinent in any practice.
 Lecture periods are reinforced with laboratory demonstrations and procedural experiences which are designed to instruct the student in the handling and preparation of materials used in dentistry.
-Students are required to purchase laboratory instruments for this course.
-(2 hour lecture/2 hour laboratory).
+Introduction to digital procedures such as digital scanning, 3D printing and digital shade selection techniques will be covered through demonstration or discussion.
+The student must demonstrate proficiency in all techniques by passing required competencies at 75% proficiency or better as well as earn a course average of 75% or better to complete this course.
 Major requirement.
+No prerequisites.